Disturbante/Stack-overflow-basics/README.md

 # Introduction
-To better understand how we can perform such exploits we need to fisrt know how programms get executed.<br>
+To better understand how we can perform such exploits we need to first know how programms get executed.<br>
-In brief the CPU execute what is ine-code it is very low level instruction that we rappresent with assembly.<br>
+In brief the CPU execute what is machine-code it is very low level instruction that we rappresent with assembly.<br>
 The cpu has a standard routine in which performs its operation:<br>

 - FETCH (the machine instruction address is read from IAR(Instruction Address Register) and loaded to IR(Intruction Register))